wevote/WeVoteCordova/docs/MakingAnAndroidRelease.md

         1. Test on an Android tablet, like Google's Nexus 10
     1. Get access to a current Android device and test on it.
 You can just plug it in with a USB cable.
 Unlike Apple, the Android manufacturers have little incentive to keep their old phones, current with the latest OS.
-So phones probably become out of date for andorid testing in a year or so.
+So phones probably become out of date for android testing in a year or so.
 I hear that Google's nexus phones are upgradeable, and one might be available used.

 1. Bump the android release version number in ```platforms/android/app/src/main/AndroidManifest.xml```